 The Bible is God's Word, but we do not always understand the historical text.
-If we accept the allegorical way of speaking, many details are revealed, secrets are disclosed.
-While studying our subject we experienced great joy, but also deep consternation.
-Only the joy we wanted to share with everyone, but things have come to light that affect us all.
-Did we always strike the right note?
-If not, let us know so that we can correct it immediately.
+If we accept the allegorical way of speaking, many details are open up, secrets are revealed.
+During the study of our theme, we have experienced great joy, but also deep consternation.
+Only the joy we wanted to share with everyone, but things have come to light that affect all of us.
+Did we always hit the right note?
+If not, let us know so we can correct it immediately.

-The individual chapters build on each other, so we recommend that you read the book at least once from top to bottom, especially the introductory explanation of allegory, which should be part of the standard knowledge of every Christian.
+The chapters build on each other, so we recommend reading the book at least once from top to bottom, especially the introductory explanation of allegory, which should be part of the standard knowledge of every Christian.
 Unfortunately, the basic things of literature today are taught little or not at all in schools, and so there is a great ignorance of the multitude of rhetorical means that our good writers also use.
 Once you have read the present work in one go to get an overview, you can then work on the individual topics separately.
 You will discover that the Torah of the Messiah is systematically constructed and is reflected in the teaching of the New Testament.
-The Old Testament has hidden the things revealed in the New Testament.
-The New Testament's Geoopenbarte reveals the hidden parts of the Old Testament.
-We constantly have to jump back and forth between the two parts of the Bible and bring things into congruence, as if in a picture that only reveals its spatial dimension with two eyes.
+The Old Testament has hid the things that are revealed in the New Testament.
+What is revealed in the New Testament reveals the hidden parts of the Old Testament.
+We constantly have to jump back and forth between the two parts of the Bible and bring things into alignment, as it were, like a picture.
+With two eyes, it gives us its spatial dimension.

 The allegory in the Bible is a narrative that tells a story behind the story.
-The pictorial level usually becomes clear through the use of word pictures.
+The figurative level is usually made clear by use of word pictures.
 But even where the text does not offer metaphors to the reader, for the reader obviously purely historical things are reported, is also told figuratively.
 This is what the apostle Paul describes and explains to us in large letters when he explains the two covenants to the Galatians.

 Hebrew script is derived directly from images.
 Today their origin is no longer visible.
 But the old alphabets are handed down to us and so we can also recognize the allegorical way of speaking from the letters.
 The first letter, the Aleph, it is written like this א, represented the head of a bull in the early days.
 The last letter, the Taw, it is written like this ת, represented one of two crossed woods a cross.